 To create an MS and MSD, a field sample is first homogenized and then split into three subsamples.
+For sample types that cannot be subsampled in the lab, field created splits or replicates, minimizing spatial and temporal differences in collection may be used instead.
 Two of these subsamples are fortified with the matrix spike solution, and the third subsample is analyzed to provide a background concentration for each analyte of interest.
 If there is sufficient material, a split into four subsamples may be preferred (with the unfortified sample also analyzed in duplicate).
 The matrix spike solution should contain as many analytes from the target list as is feasible and appropriate for the analysis.
-The final spiked concentration of each analyte in the sample should be at least 3x the MDL for the analyte and at least double (but preferably also within 10x) the expected concentrations in unspiked samples.
+The final spiked concentration of each analyte in the sample should be at least over the RL for the analyte and at least double (but preferably also within 10x) the expected concentrations in unspiked samples.
 Choosing an appropriate spiking level may be difficult when field sample concentrations are highly variable, because the initial concentration of the sample to be spiked is generally not known.
 However, spiking around 10x the 75th to 90th percentile of previous or nearby results for a site provides a reasonable likelihood of MS/MSD results being sufficiently above the unspiked result to calculate recovery.
 Recovery (in percent) is calculated as follows: